kai-niu/dimstore/README.md

 # Tutorial

 #### 1. Create the feature store object.
-The configuration file can be refered as local or remote file:
+The configuration file can be referred to as a local or remote file:
 ```python
 remote_config = 'https://s3.us.cloud-object-storage.appdomain.cloud/foobar-bucket/store_config.json'
 local_config = 'file://store_config.json'